Types of authentication used | Fluid Attacks Help

 HTTPS

-HTTPS (Hypertext Transfer Protocol Secure) provides a layer of security in data transmission.
-Using SSL/TLS encryption, HTTPS ensures that the information transferred between users and the repository is protected against possible threats, guaranteeing the data's confidentiality, integrity, and authenticity, maintaining a reliable and secure collaboration environment.
+HTTPS (Hypertext Transfer Protocol Secure) is an extension of the Hypertext Transfer Protocol (HTTP) that is used for secure communication over a computer network.
+HTTPS secures communications by encrypting the communication channel with Transport Layer Security (TLS), or formerly, its predecessor, Secure Sockets Layer (SSL).
+This encryption ensures that the information transferred between users and the repository is protected against possible threats, guaranteeing the data's confidentiality, integrity, and authenticity, maintaining a reliable and secure collaboration environment.

-Also, we support the HTTP protocol but we recommend using HTTPS for secure connections and data protection.
+Note: While Fluid Attacks also supports the HTTP protocol, using HTTPS is strongly recommended for secure connections and data protection.

 Cloud Egress IP Connector